AdamKopf/gmail-filterere/README.md

 ## Setup Instructions

-Follow these steps to get clearmail up and running on your system:
+Follow these steps to get filterere up and running on your system:

 ### Step 1: Gmail IMAP Access with App Password

-To securely access your Gmail account using IMAP in applications like clearmail, especially when you have 2-Step Verification enabled, you'll need to create and use an app password.
+To securely access your Gmail account using IMAP in applications like filterere, especially when you have 2-Step Verification enabled, you'll need to create and use an app password.
 An app password is a 16-character code that allows less secure apps to access your Google Account.
 Here's a detailed guide on how to create and use app passwords for Gmail IMAP access:

 #### Prerequisites
 - **2-Step Verification:** To create an app password, your Google Account must have 2-Step Verification enabled.
 This adds an additional layer of security to your account by requiring a second verification step during sign-in.